gap-packages/numericalsgps/README.md

 Acknowledgements and funding
 ----------------------------

-Please refer to the [acknowledgements](https://gap-packages.github.io/numericalsgps/doc/chap0.html).
+Please refer to the [acknowledgements](https://gap-packages.github.io/numericalsgps/doc/chap0.html) section in the manual.